About the Center for Sleep Medicine

-Sleep disorders disturb millions of people and can lead to serious consequences – family and social difficulties, accidents, even illness.
-Sleep apnea (the most common sleep disorder) is likely to occur in men, those who are obese, and the middle-aged, but sleep apnea can strike anyone at any age, even children.
+Sleep disorders disturb millions of people and can lead to serious consequences: high blood pressure and cardiovascular disease, work and family difficulties, accidents, and multiple other illnesses.
+Obstructive sleep apnea (OSA), the most common sleep disorder, is likely to occur in men, those who are obese, and the middle-aged, but can affect anyone at any age.

-The Center for Sleep Medicine at The Mount Sinai Medical Center is a comprehensive program dedicated to the diagnosis and treatment of all aspects of sleep pathology including breathing related sleep disorders, periodic limb movements in sleep, insomnia, and narcolepsy.
-Mechanical (CPAP, BiPAP, ventilator), surgical, dental, and pharmacologic therapies are available.
+Mount Sinai’s Center for Sleep Medicine is a comprehensive program dedicated to the diagnosis and treatment of all aspects of sleep pathology including sleep-related breathing disorders (including OSA), insomnia, restless leg syndrome, narcolepsy, and circadian rhythm disorders.
+The care we provide includes mechanical (CPAP, BiPAP), surgical, dental, and pharmacologic therapies.

 The Pulmonary, Critical Care and Sleep Medicine FPA is open from 8 A.M. to 4:30 P.M.
 Monday through Friday.